faltisco/Natural-Language-Processing-of-NIPS/README.md

 # Measuring The Coherence Values in LDA Models

 The common understanding of the modeling term "coherent" applies.
 It means the terms within the LDA topic support that topic.
 So, the coherency measure in LDA modeling shows how well terms within topics support their shared topic.
-For a good discussion of coherency, see the following article written by Shashank Kapadia
+For a good discussion of coherency, see the following article written by Shashank Kapadia:
-Shashank Kapadia:

 (see [here](https://towardsdatascience.com/evaluate-topic-model-in-python-latent-dirichlet-allocation-lda-7d57484bb5d0).